Virtually every small business lender requires a UCC lien (also known as a security interest) to secure their loans.

 To determine the type of lien, check the loan and security agreement.
 If it specifies limited collateral (“The refrigerator with serial number X767-23SDL”), it’s a specific lien.
 If it’s a laundry list of legalese detailing everything you own or ever could conceivably own, it’s a blanket lien.

 What Is a UCC-1 Financing Statement?

 Consider this scenario: You’ve got a valuable piece of property that you pledge as collateral to secure a loan from the SBA.
 You then turn around and pledge that same collateral to secure a loan from Able.
 If go bankrupt, who gets the collateral?

 For most of human history, liens were perfected through possession.
-You couldn't give your cloak in pledge more than once because the first creditor had physical possession.
+You couldn’t give you cloak in pledge more than once because the first creditor had physical possession.

 With the advent of deeds and titles, you could perfect your lien by making a notation on the document of record demonstrating ownership.
 All reasonable creditors will look at deed records before making a mortgage loan, so it making a note on the title will put them on notice.

 But what if you want to pledge as collateral something that doesn’t have a title document… without giving up possession?
 Well, you need a notice system.